tektoncd/pipeline/docs/developers/README.md

 - location: the address of the bucket (for example gs://mybucket)
 - bucket.service.account.secret.name: the name of the secret that will contain the credentials for the service account with access to the bucket
-- bucket.service.account.secret.key: the key in the secret with the required service account json The bucket is configured with a retention policy of 24 hours after which files will be deleted
+- bucket.service.account.secret.key: the key in the secret with the required service account json.
+  The bucket is recommended to be configured with a retention policy after which files will be deleted.

+Both options provide the same functionality to the pipeline.
+The choice is based on the infrastructure used, for example in some Kubernetes platforms, the creation of a persistent volume could be slower than uploading/downloading files to a bucket, or if the the cluster is running in multiple zones, the access to the persistent volume can fail.

 ### How are inputs handled?